 DART is a practical karate system focused on self defence.
 It is known for its close range tactics, non linear approach, limb manipulation, soft blocking, powerful strikes, legal underpinning and pressure testing scenario training.
 DART Karate is affiliated to the World Combat Association.

-IS IT TRADITIONAL OR MODERN KARATE?
+IS DART TRADITIONAL OR MODERN KARATE?

-©DART Karate 2013 Sitemap - Defence Attack Resolution Tactics - Official Website for martial arts classes in DART Karate - Author J. Titchen
+©DART Karate 2014 Sitemap - Defence Attack Resolution Tactics - Official Website for martial arts classes in DART Karate - Author J. Titchen